-The security of SPHINCS+ is based on standard properties of the used function families and the assumption that the PRF used within the instantiations of the tweakable hash functions (to generate the bitmasks) can be modeled as a random oracle.
+These in turn can be derived from the properties of the hash functions used to instantiate those function families.
+For the robust instantiations, these properties can be derived from standard model properties of the used hash function and the assumption that the PRF used within the instantiations of the tweakable hash functions (to generate the bitmasks) can be modeled as a random oracle.
 We want to emphasize again that this assumption about the random oracle is limited to the pseudorandom generation of bitmasks.
+For the simple instantiations, these properties can be derived from the assumption that the used hash function behaves like a random oracle even in the presence of quantum adversaries which are given quantum oracle access to the function.